Ontario Highway 427: Route description

 Highway 427 begins at a complicated interchange with the Queen Elizabeth Way (QEW) and Gardiner Expressway.

 Highway 427 is the second-busiest freeway in Canada with an average of 300,000 vehicles that use it between the QEW and Highway 401 per day.
-The section between Burnhamthorpe Road and Rathburn Road has an annual average daily traffic (AADT) count of 353,100 vehicles.
-The route was 19.9 km long from 1991 until 2021, when the latest extension increases its length to approximately 17 miles (27 km).
+The section between Burnhamthorpe Road and Rathburn Road (south of Highway 401) has an annual average daily traffic (AADT) count of 353,100 vehicles.
+The route was 19.9 km long from 1991 until 2021, when the latest extension increases its length to approximately 17 mi.

-At its southern terminus, the route begins at Coules Court, where it continues as Brown's Line, once the southernmost stretch of Highway 27.
+At its southern terminus, the highway begins at Coules Court, where it continues as Brown's Line, once the southernmost stretch of Highway 27.
 Alderwood Plaza, located on the east side of the route, has a parking lot which provides access to the highway; this is the only at-grade access along the length of the route.
 The four-lane arterial road splits into a divided highway, then descends below Evans Avenue, where a northbound exit ramp to the latter allows indirect access to the Hamilton-bound QEW at the intersection with The West Mall (TWM), plus there are also connecting ramps to the highway north of Evans Avenue.
 The highway then weaves through a complicated, semi-directional T interchange, providing northbound access to Evans Avenue and the Gardiner Expressway, and southbound access to The Queensway, the QEW/Gardiner Expressway, and Evans Avenue.
 North of that massive interchange, the lanes from Brown's Line diverge and form the collector lanes of a collector-express system.
 Flyover ramps to and from the QEW/Gardiner pass over the southbound lanes and converge to form the express lanes.
 This collector-express system serves to divide local traffic from freeway-to-freeway traffic; the express lanes provide access between the QEW/Gardiner Expressway and Highway 401, while the collector lanes provide local access between those interchanges.

-Northbound express lanes approaching Dundas Street (former Highway 5) and "Basketweave" transfer, circa 1989.
+Northbound express lanes approaching Dundas Street (formerly Highway 5) and "Basketweave" transfer, circa 1989.

 South of Eglinton Avenue, Highway 427's northbound and southbound express lanes split to interchange with Highway 401, while the collector lanes split off to become Highway 27.